What Are Restaurant Finances?

 The restaurant industry is already one in which it is notoriously hard to work, and COVID-19 served as a catalyst for many people who had been wanting to leave the industry for quite some time.
 Due to this “Great Resignation”, we have seen a rapid increase in wage growth to encourage people to apply for, take, and keep jobs in the restaurant industry.

 Unfortunately, other industries often offer more than the entities in the restaurant industry, making employee retention even harder.
 This has caused restaurants to start offering things like sign-on bonuses, referral bonuses, and, of course, overall higher wages in an attempt to get employees in the door.

 Alcohol Sales are Down

 However, those restaurants in the top quartile of performance are not experiencing the same drop in alcohol sales as those below them.
-This could be due to the fact that their guest sentiment is higher, and therefore more individuals are dining in with them when they do decide to eat in at a restaurant.
+This could be because their guest sentiment is higher, and therefore more individuals are dining in with them when they do decide to eat at a restaurant.

 About BBI’s Financial Intelligence Tool

 The restaurant industry is experiencing a very unique time right now, a time in which the old pricing models and industry trends need not apply.
 In times like these, the most valuable resource in which one can invest is data.